Annual Report by Chair of Governors

 We have a wide range of experience from various walks of life and the business environment.
 We utilise our skills to enable us to meet and overcome challenges we face.

-What a wonderful year we have had in our first year at the new school site on Nevinson Avenue.
+What a wonderful year we have had in our second year at the new school site on Nevinson Avenue.
 The school is now fully functioning and we are delighted with the additional space and classrooms, all the new facilities and we are keen to unlock the many opportunities that we have ahead of us.
-We have also seen our pupil numbers increase again this year, moving from 201 students in 2022-23 to 215 students in 2023-24.
+We have also seen our pupil numbers increase again this year, moving from 215 students in 2023-24 to 225 students in 2024-25.

-In June, we had a very successful OFSTED where we retained our Outstanding rating.
-We would like to say a huge thanks to the staff and pupils and share the success of this achievement.
+We would like to say a huge thanks to the staff and pupils and share our successes.
 The school has also gained recognition for areas of work including; careers, reading and family first quality award and are working toward a SMSC quality mark as part of the school’s continuous school development.

 The governing board considers: